Quick Verdict

 | n8n → Make | Low-Medium | 30–50 hours | Moving to SaaS is technically simpler; some custom nodes lose functionality |

-The strategic implication: Starting with n8n (self-hosted) creates the lowest switching cost long-term — because moving from a powerful, flexible platform to a simpler SaaS is easier than the reverse.
-Starting with Zapier creates the highest long-term switching cost — because the simplicity that makes onboarding easy also means the platform cannot match what you will eventually need, and the migration up-stack is more complex than anticipated.
+The strategic implication: Starting with n8n self-hosted creates the lowest switching cost long-term moving from a powerful, flexible platform to a simpler SaaS is significantly easier than the reverse.
+Starting with Zapier creates the highest long-term switching cost, the simplicity that makes onboarding easy means the platform eventually cannot match what you need, and the migration up-stack is more complex than anticipated.

 This does not mean you should start with n8n.
-It means you should start with Zapier only if you understand the eventual switching cost and plan for it — or if you are confident your automation requirements will remain within Zapier’s natural scope.
+It means you should start with Zapier only if you understand the eventual switching cost and plan for it or if you are confident your automation requirements will remain within Zapier’s natural scope indefinitely.

-For the full strategic comparison of Zapier and Make positioning — beyond just cost — our Zapier vs Make 2026 strategy guide covers decision frameworks for operators at different business stages.
+For the full strategic comparison of Zapier and Make across business stages, see our Zapier vs Make 2026 strategy guide.

 Platform Risk: The Cost Nobody Prices In